AlexanderWillner/things.sh/README.md

-  old                      Shows 5 old tasks ordered by creationDate projects                 Shows 5 projects ordered by creationDate repeating                Shows 5 repeating tasks ordered by creationDate search                   Searches for a specific task stat                     Provides a number of statistics about all tasks statcsv                  Exports some statistics as semicolon separated values for -1 year subtasks                 Shows 5 subtasks ordered by creationDate waiting                  Shows 5 tasks with the tag Waiting
+  old                      Shows 5 old tasks ordered by creationDate projects                 Shows 5 projects ordered by creationDate repeating                Shows 5 repeating tasks ordered by creationDate schedule                 Schedule an event by creating a number of related tasks search                   Searches for a specific task stat                     Provides a number of statistics about all tasks statcsv                  Exports some statistics as semicolon separated values for -1 year subtasks                 Shows 5 subtasks ordered by creationDate tag                      Shows 5 tasks with the tag "Waiting for" ordered by "creationDate" tags                     Shows 5 tags ordered by their usage waiting                  Shows 5 tasks with the tag "Waiting for" ordered by "creationDate"
 ```

 ## Examples